bjoernbuth/QuickRun/README.md

       }
     ]

-Then running "Quick Run Command" opens a text box.
+Then running "Quick Run Command" o  pens a text box.
 Entering the shortname "br" will directly execute the given command (in this case editor.action.jumpToBracket) without having to press enter.